Tencent/Hippy/README.md

    >
    > `npm run build`: Build each front-end sdk package.

-2. Choose a demo to build with `npm run buildexample [hippy-react-demo|hippy-vue-demo]` at root directory.
+3. Choose a demo to build with `npm run buildexample [hippy-react-demo|hippy-vue-demo]`.
-3. Open the `Hippy Project` at root directory with Android Studio.
+4. Open the `Hippy Project` at root directory with Android Studio.
-4. Connect Android phone with USB cable and make sure USB debugging mode is enabled(Run `adb devices` on the computer terminal to check cellphone connection status).
+5. Connect Android phone with USB cable and make sure USB debugging mode is enabled(Run `adb devices` on the computer terminal to check cellphone connection status).
-5. Open the project with Android Studio, run and install the apk.
+6. Open the project with Android Studio, run and install the apk.

 > If `Step 2` throw error, you can `cd` to `driver/js/examples` hippy-react-demo or hippy-vue-demo, and run `npm install --legacy-peer-deps` to install demo dependencies first.
 >